superluminar-io/serverless-graphql-workshop/docs/lab4.md

 ## In this lab …

-* Enable tracing for the API
+* Enable tracing for your AppSync API
-* Understanding X-Ray
+* Understand X-Ray

-## Overview

-- 1
-- 2
-- 3
+* Use Cloudwatch ServiceLens

 ## Tracing